MuhammadSarim1997/bank_app-repo/Readme.md

-This repositry will contain all the code to construct a bank app using OOP principles There are some changes some more changes make even more changes
+This branch contain teh version of the app that using postgress sql as a DB